Skip to content

 This keeps the library small and makes persistence ownership explicit.
 A future persistence adapter must preserve the same state validation invariants before it becomes a supported runtime surface.

-ADR 0001, Persistence Adapter Boundary, names the future WorldPersistenceAdapter interface and rejects replacing local JSON with an implicit database backend.
+ADR 0001, Persistence Adapter Boundary, names the future WorldPersistenceAdapter interface and rejects an implicit database backend.

 Design Implications